-Thursday's Best Deals: Amazon Echo Dot, Anker Projectors, Yankee Candles, TCL Smartphones, Powerbeats Pro, and More
+Thursday's Best Deals: Amazon Fire HD 8 Tablet, 512GB MicroSD Card, UGG Slippers, Satisfyer Penguin, Keurig K-Select, Nuovawhite Teeth Whitening Kit, and More

-The Amazon Echo Dot leads Thursday’s best deals.
+The Amazon Fire HD 8 tablet and a Sandisk 512GB microSD card lead Thursday’s best deals.

 Promoted Deal: Walmart+ (15 Days) | Free | Walmart